May 4, 2020

-Yet, microlearning’s seemingly sudden explosion is due to a few synergistic factors: the internet, the availability of digital devices, the digital culture.
+Yet, microlearning’s seemingly sudden explosion is due to a few synergistic factors: the internet, the availability of digital devices, and the digital culture.

 The existence of the internet and all the data it contains means that we do not have to remember information as before.
 True, there were libraries and reference books, but they were usually a car ride away.
 So, people needed to be able to mentally recall and retrieve all kinds of information.
 Today, that information is just a search engine click away.

 Not only is that information online, but it is also at our fingertips.
 The relative ease of having at least one smart digital device means that this virtual library is close by as needed.

 Lastly, like all types of media, digital media has become a culture, with its own forms, behaviors, and etiquette.
 A significant part of that culture is brevity (or as Google says, “concise and exact use of words in text or speech”).
 In other words, short and sweet…but powerful.